Well of the Oath

 The sons of Adbeel were Chamad and Jabin.

-The sons of Mibsam were Obadiah, Ebedmelech, and Yeush; these are the families of the children of Ribah the wife of Ishmael.
+The sons of Mibsam were Obadiah, Ebedmelech, and Yeush.
+These were the families of the children of Ribah, Ishmael’s wife.

 Y: 2084 | Terah died